A QCEG PUBLICATION

 HAYELI AUTUMN/WINTER 2026: WHEN FASHION BECOMES A LIVING CANVAS

-“Designer Armine Ohanyan and artist Tigran Tsitoghdzyan present their HAYELI AW26 collaboration — a conceptual collection uniting fashion, contemporary art, and architectural elegance.”
+“Designer Armine Ohanyan and artist Tigran Tsitoghdzyan present HAYELI AW26 — a conceptual collection blending fashion, contemporary art and architectural elegance.”

 read more